HenkPoley/PhpDocBlockDoctor/README.md

 Thrown exceptions and `@throws` annotations bubble up along the call chain.
 It tracks direct function calls, function calls from object variables, and class instantiation.
 It sorts the exceptions, and de-duplicates them.
 Exception classes that do not exist, do not propagate along the call chain.

 It cannot track runtime dynamically attached class functions.
-To compensate it just believes any `@throws` that are already annotated.
+To compensate it normally believes any `@throws` that are already annotated.
 Sadly the `@method` annotation for "Laravel Facade"-like cannot specify thrown exceptions, it is not in the spec, so good luck.
-Maybe submit a patch if you know how to fix this for specific use cases.
-By blindly believing existing annotations, this also means we cannot automatically clean up old exceptions that are no longer thrown.
+With the `--ignore-annotated-throws` option you can disable this behaviour and clean out stale annotations.

 ## Dependencies